-“This discussion is about revisiting a statue last looked at in 1978 that never took into account an individual’s right to control their body and their circumstances,” said Burzichelli (D-Cumberland/Gloucester/Salem).
-“Medicine, palliative care and hospice services have changed dramatically since then.
-People faced with circumstances like a terminal illness, with less than six months to live, should have the right to control their circumstances and their fate in a way suited to them, their conscience and their faith.
-This is about freedom of choice and control of one’s body.”
+“This discussion is about revisiting a statute last looked at in 1978 that never took into account an individual’s right to control their body and their circumstances,” said Burzichelli (D-Gloucester/Salem/Cumberland).
+“Like society, medicine, palliative care and hospice services have changed dramatically since then.
+While there are many choices available right now that may be right for certain people, there is one more choice, not currently available, that deserves an honest discussion.”

-If approved by voters, the bill (A-3328) would require patients suffering from a terminal disease to first verbally request a prescription from their attending physician, followed by a second verbal request at least 15 days later, and one request in writing signed by two witnesses.
+The bill (A-2451) would require patients suffering from a terminal disease to first verbally request a prescription from their attending physician, followed by a second verbal request at least 15 days later and one request in writing signed by two witnesses.
 In addition, the attending physician would have to offer the patient a chance to rescind their request.
 A consulting physician would then be called upon to certify the original diagnosis and reaffirm the patient is capable of making a decision.

 The bill defines a “terminal disease” as an incurable and irreversible disease that has been medically confirmed and will, within reasonable medical judgment, result in a patient’s death within six months.

 Specifically, the bill provides that a patient may make a written request for self-administered medication in order to end their life in a humane and dignified manner if the patient:

 1) is an adult resident of New Jersey;

 2) is capable and has been determined by the patient’s attending physician and consulting physician to be suffering from a terminal disease; and

 3) has voluntarily expressed a wish to die.